PacktPublishing/Generative-AI-Foundations-in-Python/README.md

-# Python-Generative-AI
-Python Generative AI, published by Packt
+# Generative AI Foundations in Python